 The rising popularity of Kanto Lampo Waterfall is a blessing for the village.
 As of now, it provides a new source of income.
 Food vendors thrive, from small warungs to snack stalls.
 They are not fine restaurants, but they sure have their own charm.
 Conclude the waterfall visit by eating at one of the warungs.

-The hungry stomach will be grateful, especially after exploring and swimming in the cold water.
+The hungry stomach will be grateful, especially after exploring and dipping in the cold water.
 While eating, do not hesitate to have a friendly chat with the locals.
 Listen to their story about the waterfall.
 Visitors might listen to some interesting tales.
 It is also a great way to make friends!

 Kanto Lampo Waterfall Opening Hours